Akku29/Ebay-Car-Sales-Data-Exploration/README.md

 * nrOfPictures - The number of pictures in the ad.
 * postalCode - The postal code for the location of the vehicle.
 * lastSeenOnline - When the crawler saw this ad last online.

+This project utilizes data cleaning and data analysis using the python libraries such as Pandas and NumPy.